aixoss/ansible-playbooks/README.md

 Crates a task to automate the download of technology levels (TL) and service packs (SP) from a fix server.

-In the aix_syma module is:
+In the aix_suma module is:

 ```yaml